How To Become A Physiologist

 Physiologists develop health, fitness and exercise programs for people who are looking to recover from illnesses and injuries in their lives.
 A physiologist will meet with people in any kind of a health care setting, such as a private clinic, a nursing home, or a hospital.
 If a physiologist works as a private consultant, they may even do home visits.
 Together, the physiologist and the patient come up with a healthcare plan and set goals to achieve.
 They meet on a regular basis to assess how the plan is coming.
 The physiologist performs fitness tests and does standard health assessments such as height, weight, and blood pressure to see how the patient is doing.
 In addition to this, physiologists also educate people on health, wellness, fitness and nutrition.

-Physiologists must possess the following qualities and skills:
+Physiologists should possess the following qualities and skills:

 - Physically Fit